thingsboard/thingsboard.github.io/docs/trendz/ai-assistance-prompts.md

   {% include images-gallery.html imageCollection="trendz-prompts-markdown-preview" %}

-* **Fullscreen Button**

-  You can enter fullscreen mode in the Markdown tab by clicking the *Fullscreen* button in the upper right corner of the tab.

-  To exit fullscreen mode, you can click the same button again.

-  {% include images-gallery.html imageCollection="trendz-prompts-markdown-fullscreen" %}

 * **Markdown Blocks**

   The Markdown tab supports various markdown blocks.
 In the upper left corner of the screen, you can find shortcuts for the following blocks: